Adityadhadiwal/Advanced-RAG-LangGraph/README.md

    - If you set up LangSmith, you can see exactly what the app is doing
    - Great for understanding the process or fixing issues
    - Shows you timing and performance info

+### LangGraph RAG Architecture

+The workflow uses LangGraph to manage the entire RAG pipeline:

+- **State Management**: All data flows through a defined GraphState that tracks questions, documents, and evaluation results
+- **Conditional Routing**: The system decides whether to use document search or online search based on what it finds
+- **Error Recovery**: If document search fails, the workflow automatically tries online search
+- **Multi-Step Validation**: Each step includes quality checks before moving to the next stage
+- **Extensible Design**: Easy to add new evaluation steps or modify the workflow logic

+This LangGraph RAG implementation provides a good foundation for building more complex document processing systems.

 ---